 Whole grains are considered a source of complex carbohydrates rather than protein, so not many grains are particularly high in tryptophan.
 However, if you’ve been looking for yet another good reason to jump on the overnight oats bandwagon, here’s one: Each cup of oatmeal contains an impressive 94 mg of tryptophan, which is equal to 33% of the RDI for a 70-kg person.

 Vegans and vegetarians need not worry that the only good sources of tryptophan are animal products.
 Soy products contain plenty of this essential amino acid.
-For example, when you cook tofu, one cup of firm tofu packs an impressive 592 mg (212% RDI), and an 8-ounce glass of soy milk has 92 mg.
+For example, when you cook tofu at home, one cup of firm tofu packs an impressive 592 mg (212% RDI), and an 8-ounce glass of soy milk has 92 mg.

 Kickstarting your day with a breakfast of eggs gives you a quick boost of tryptophan, too.
 One large egg contains 77 mg (27% RDI) of tryptophan, while each egg white has 41 mg.
 Therefore, if you pile your plate with a cup of scrambled whole eggs, you’ll get 306 mg (109% RDI).